Pixailz/Kernel-Builder/README.md

 git clone this repo to the kernel folder cd on it and do `bash build.sh <config_file_name>`

-⚠️
-saved config are stored in the out folder, and the script clean this folder so the config may disappear
+Edited config file saved in `kernel_builder/saved/`
 ## TESTED KERNEL
 [kimocoder](https://github.com/kimocoder) :